 - mitral valve prolapse

 - adrenal gland tumors

-- side effects of certain drugs (such as those for high blood pressure, diabetes, and thyroid disorders)
+- side effects of certain drugs, such as drugs for high blood pressure, diabetes, and thyroid disorders

 - substance abuse or withdrawal